 Study Director of Patch Clamp Studies

 Stéphanie has been PhysioStim’s Study Director of patch-clamp studies since 2005.
-She has more than 12 years experience in patch clamp electrophysiology and holds a Master in Science degree in pharmacology and physiology from the University of Poitiers (France) in 2005 ended by an internship in cardiovascular research division of Pierre Fabre.
+She has more than 12 years experience in patch clamp electrophysiology and holds a Master of Science in pharmacology and physiology from the University of Poitiers (France) in 2005, followed by an internship in cardiovascular research division of Pierre Fabre.

 Stéphanie has also received expert training to direct non clinical studies and R&D projects as well as multisite studies within the GLP framework.